Long before the Xbox and PlayStation rivalry, there was Sega versus Nintendo.

 The concept behind Sega’s move is really simple: give your customers what they want.
 Sega understood what teenage boys were looking for and strove to meet the demand.
 They won customers because they met a need and provided value.

-The great battle between Sega and Nintendo is still remembered and discussed till this day.
-Sega’s case study proves that with a smart, well-thought-out marketing strategy that always puts its target customers at its core, an underdog brand can take on a giant – and win.
+The great battle between Sega and Nintendo is still remembered and discussed to this day.
+Sega’s case study proves that with a smart, well-thought-out marketing strategy that always puts its target customers at its core, an underdog brand can take on a giant.
+And win.